-- 95 Determining locations prone to landsliding and the respective potential volumes is challenging, in particular for landslides in solid rock.
-The approach proposed by Hergarten (2012) still seems to be the only model $c^3$ which is able to predict the observed power-law distribution of rockfall and rockslide volumes $c^4$ in a simple and computationally efficient manner.
+- Determining locations prone to landsliding and the respective potential volumes is challenging, in particular for landslides in solid rock.
+The approach proposed by Hergarten (2012) still seems to be the only model which is able to predict the observed power-law distribution of rockfall and rockslide volumes in a simple and computationally efficient manner.
 The model is a combination of a geomorphometric analysis and a probabilistic approach.
-First, the algorithm stochastically chooses a seed pixel $c^5$ (i.e. a randomly picked pixel), then classifies the pixel slope to determine the stability of the local rock mass. - 100 Slope classification is based on lower and upper slope thresholds defining absolutely stable and absolutely unstable conditions, respectively.
+First, the algorithm stochastically chooses a seed pixel (i.e. a randomly picked pixel), then classifies the pixel slope to determine the stability of the local rock mass.
+Slope classification is based on lower and upper slope thresholds defining absolutely stable and absolutely unstable conditions, - 100 respectively.
 A linear increase in the probability of failure is assumed between these two limits.
 In case of failure, material is removed from the destabilized pixel until its slope reaches the minimum slope threshold.
-Thisc6 local change of topography affects the slope of the adjacent pixels which are subsequently evaluated.
-In this way, the landslide area spreads until stable c3Rev2: in this context c4Rev2: Tex added.
+This local change of topography affects the slope of the adjacent pixels which are subsequently evaluated.
+In this way, the landslide area spreads until stable slope conditions at the seed pixel and its neighborhood are achieved.
+So the initiation of landslides depends on the local slope, while the final landslide size also depends on the size of sufficiently steep contiguous areas, which is related to the local relief.